Rudd-O/hassmpris_agent/README.md

 ### Dependencies

 Install GTK+ 4 and libnotify on your system.
+These should be packages provided by the system.

 ### This package